American College of Osteopathic Internists

-The American College of Osteopathic Internists (ACOI) is a medical association in the United States representing osteopathic physicians that specialize in internal medicine.
+The American College of Osteopathic Internists (ACOI) is a medical association in the United States representing osteopathic physicians who specialize in internal medicine.
 The ACOI is one of two professional organizations representing internal medicine physicians in the United States, the other organization is the American College of Physicians.
-ACOI is accredited by the Accreditation Council for Continuing Medical Education (CME).
+ACOI is accredited by the American Osteopathic Association (AOA) and the Accreditation Council for Continuing Medical Education (ACCME).

 History

 ACOI was founded in 1923 as the American Society of Osteopathic Internists.
 In 1941, the organization adopted its current name, American College of Osteopathic Internists.

+Membership

+Membership levels are student, resident/fellow, active, retired, emeritus, and associate.
+Active members are physicians (DO and MD degrees) who have completed internal medicine training and hold a valid license to practice.
+Associate members are physicians trained in any other specialty than internal medicine (e.g., emergency medicine, family medicine, obgyn, etc.) or healthcare professionals.

+Notable members include Karen J. Nichols, DO, MACOI, the first female president of ACOI and former medical school dean; Humayun J. Chaudhry, DO, MACOI, MS, president and chief executive officer of the Federation of State Medical Boards (FSMB) of the United States; and Robert A. Cain, DO, MACOI, president and CEO of the American Association of Colleges of Osteopathic Medicine (AACOM).

 Fellows

-The honor of fellow is bestowed upon members that exhibit dedication to the profession.
+The honor of fellow is bestowed upon members who exhibit dedication to the profession.
 The recipient receives becomes a Fellow of the American College of Osteopathic Internists, which is abbreviated FACOI.
 Honorary versions of this award are also given.
 On November 14, 1979, Linus Pauling received an Honorary Fellow of the American College of Osteopathic Internists by the ACOI for delivering a presentation at the ACOI Convocation.

+The Gillum Society of Master Fellows was established in 1994 to honor fellows who have demonstrated outstanding past and present contributions to the College or to osteopathic internal medicine on a local, regional, or national level.
+The Society is named for Grover Gillum, DO, a past president of ACOI and was department chairman and residency program director at the Department of Internal Medicine at the Kansas City College of Osteopathy.